GabeScott/standard-works-vault/General Conference/1975 October - The Time to Labor Is Now.md

 We mention another matter of importance.
 We note that in our Christian world in many places we still have business establishments open for business on the sacred Sabbath.
 We are sure the cure of this lies in ourselves, the buying public.
 Certainly the stores and business houses would not remain open if we, the people, failed to purchase from them.
 Will you all please reconsider this matter.
 Take it to your home evenings and discuss it with your children.
 It would be wonderful if every family determined that henceforth no Sabbath purchase would be made.

-The Lord Jesus Christ said with, I think, some sadness, “Why call ye me, Lord, Lord, and do not the things which I say?”
-(Luke 6:46.)
+The Lord Jesus Christ said with, I think, some sadness, “Why call ye me, Lord, Lord, and do not the things which I say?” ([[Luke 6.46|Luke 6:46]].)

-Then we have the scripture from Ezekiel: “They sit before thee as my people, and they hear thy words, but they will not do them.”
-(Ezek.
-33:31.)
+Then we have the scripture from Ezekiel: “They sit before thee as my people, and they hear thy words, but they will not do them.” ([[Ezekiel 33.31|Ezek.
+33:31]].)

 When we love the Lord, why do we still break his laws?
 We implore you, then, earnestly, to discontinue the purchase of things on the Sabbath day.